cioccarellia/ksprefs/README.md

 ```kotlin
 val prefs = CryptoPrefs(applicationContext, "CryptoFileName", "c29maWE=")
 ```
-You need to pass 3 parameters in order to create an istance of the class CryptoPrefs:
+You need to pass 3 parameters in order to create an instance of the class CryptoPrefs:
 - The context of your Activity/Fragment
 - The file preferences name
 - Your secret key
+- Optionally, a boolean, if you wish to encrypt the preferences (see [the dedicated paragraph](#plain))

 **Warning #1:** this library supports (indirectly) multi-files and multi-keys operations; However remember that saving all the preferences to one single file is much easier and has a better performance rate.
 View the [multi files and multi keys details](#multi)<br>
 **Warning #2:** if your project needs an even stronger security layer, consider placing the encryption key in the native libraries.
 (I personally like [chiper.so](https://github.com/MEiDIK/Cipher.so)).